mkarneim/pojobuilder/README.md

 PojoBuilder is available for download at [Maven Central] and [Sonatype OSS Maven Repository].

-If you don't use any build automation tool that supports maven repos you might want to download the [pojobuilder-*-jar-with-dependencies.jar] from the [release history page] to get the library complete with all dependent libraries included.
+If you don't use any build automation tool that supports maven repos, you might want to download the [pojobuilder-*-jar-with-dependencies.jar] from the [release history page] to get the library complete with all dependent libraries included.

 Dependencies
 ------------